NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/releases/weReleaseNotes.rst

 Version 3.1.1 (Current)
 -----------------------

-**Release date:** Sept.
+**Release date:** Oct.
 2023

 **Highlights**

 #.
 Added capability to simulate wind load on building with arbitrary shape
 #.
-Added options to import and transform STL geometry of the building.
+Added options to import and transform the STL geometry of the building.
 #.
 Fixed bugs in the prior release
 #.
 Created a new CFD example to demonstrate the recently added features.